Design Challenge: Design a solution for a problem which may arise in the future in New York City.

 Futures Wheel

-By 2070, climate change's devastating impacts have become undeniable.
-Rising sea levels have displaced people, leading to mass immigration to cities like New York and London, while smaller coastal communities have been abandoned due to flooding and bushfires.
+By 2070, the devastating impacts of climate change are undeniable.
+Rising sea levels have displaced millions, triggering mass migration to cities like New York and London, while smaller coastal communities have been abandoned due to flooding and bushfires.
+Urbanization has surged, prompting heavy investment in climate-adaptive infrastructure.

 Define